Rajnishmaurya/da6401_assignment1/README.md

 This assignment consists of two main Python files:

 - **train.py**: Contains the implementation of the model training pipeline, including data loading, model initialization, and the training loop.
 This file can be run directly to train the model with default parameters.
 - **hypertune.py**: Handles hyperparameter tuning experiments, leveraging Weights & Biases (WandB) for experiment tracking.
 This script explores different combinations of hyperparameters to find the optimal configuration for the model.
+For hypertune, we can change the method from random to bayes in the sweep_config to run all the combination of the hyperparameters.
+For random methond  in the sweep_config, we can set the run_cap limit which tells us about the many number of runs.

 ## Example